 Missteps by the regime also played a significant role in consolidating oppositional resistance to its rule.
 The literature has shown that in order to keep order within the state dictators must be willing to wield the sword on their own people.
 However, this repression can reach the point of critical mass where it becomes so oppressive that it actually serves better to consolidate the opposition.
 I will show how such state belligerency fostered opposition consolidation in Mubarak's Egypt.
-His reliance on emergency rule in filling the prisons with Egyptians from all walks of society provided as O'Donnell notes a "collective identification" for political prisoners.
-In essence Mubarak's cruelty brought enemies of the state closer together.
-Groups that normally might never have joined forces found common cause through excessive regime brutality.
+His reliance on emergency rule in filling the prisons with Egyptians from all walks of society provided as might never have joined forces found common cause through excessive regime brutality.